SopiMlab/DeepLearningWithAudio/02_ddsp/training/azure_training.md

 To transfert just a file, it is the same command line without the ```-r``` (-r = recursive).
 For example, if you want to transfer a file called: `violin.wav`, the command will be:
 ```
-scp -P 63635 violin.wav e5132-admin@ml-lab-00cec95c-0f8d-40ef-96bb-8837822e93b6.westeurope.cloudapp.azure.com:/data/dome5132fileshare/DeepLearningWithAudio/utilities/dlwa/inputs/your_name
+scp -P 63635 violin.wav lab-user@lab-6e62099c-33a4-4d6c-951e-12c66dba5f9e.westeurope.cloudapp.azure.com:/data/dome5132fileshare/DeepLearningWithAudio/utilities/dlwa/inputs/your_name
 ```

 __Note__:

-- The number (*63635*) and *your_name* in the command line above should be changed with your personal info.
+The number (**63635**) and **your_name** in the command line above should be changed with your personal info.
 You can find your own number in the ssh command line that you use to connect to the VM. (see the [login instructions](../../00_introduction/))